 P. Professional Help

-If this communications process has not resulted in a negotiation you are satisfied with and you feel your insurance company has taken an inaccurate or wrongful position, it may be time to seek professional help from an experienced insurance attorney, like our attorneys at TWWH.
+If this communications process has not resulted in a negotiation you are satisfied with and you feel your insurance company has taken an inaccurate or wrongful position, it may be time to seek professional help from an experienced insurance attorney, like our attorneys at TWWHB.
 In particular, if your insurance company has asked you to give a recorded statement or sit for an examination under oath, these are critical moments during the claim process that you should not undertake alone, without someone involved who is looking out for your interest.

-At TWWH, our attorneys have been helping policyholders resolve claims with their insurance companies for decades.
+At TWWHB, our attorneys have been helping policyholders resolve claims with their insurance companies for decades.
 Whether it is a fire, water, or wind loss, our attorneys know the process and they know how to interact with the insurance company to ensure you are put in the best position possible to negotiate a good outcome for you and your family.
 We never charge any fee or cost, or require any obligation, to simply sit down with you and answer any questions you may have about your insurance claim.
 Never hesitate to contact us.
 We've been through the process hundreds of times, we know the insurance company's playbook, and we're here to help you.

 Comments